AnonymouX47/termvisage/docs/source/tui.rst

 * Type of menu entry selected.
 * An overlay is shown.

-The active context determines which actions are available and displayed in the *action/key bar* at the bottom of the UI.
+The active context determines which actions are available and displayed in the *footer* at the bottom of the UI.

 The following are the contexts available: